deadlyedge/pyBlobServer/README.md

 #### User Management

 ##### GET `/user/{user_id}`
 Get user information and statistics.
+New user in `ALLOWED_USERS` list could gain their token from this endpoint, but only for the first time, if they contact this route again, the token shall be hidden.  if any of users lost their token, the system must be shut down and get their token back by download and view the sqlite db file `./uploads/blobserver.db` and view `token` column in user table.

 - Query Parameters:
   - `function`: Optional.
 Set to "change_token" to generate a new token
 - Response: User details including storage usage but token hidden, token will not shown again for security reasons, but you could change it by using `function=change_token`.

 #### File Operations